 Material changes and commitments affecting the financial position which have occurredbetween March 31 2020 and date of the Report

 Except as disclosed elsewhere in the Annual Report there have been no material changesand commitments which can affect the financial position of the Company between the end ofthe financial year and the date of this Report.

 As required under Section 134(3) of the Act the Board of Directors inform the membersthat during the financial year there have been no material changes except as disclosedelsewhere in the Annual Report:

-The Directors hereby confirm that: a) in the preparation of the annual financialstatements for the financial year ended March 31 2017 the applicable AccountingStandards have been followed along with proper explanation relating to materialdepartures; b) the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at March 31 2017 andof the loss of the Company for the year ended March 31 2017; c) the Directors have takenproper and sufficient care for the maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting fraud and other irregularities; d) the Directors haveprepared the annual accounts on a going concern basis; e) the Directors have laid downinternal financial controls to be followed by the Company and that such internal financialcontrols are adequate and are operating effectively; and f) the Directors have devisedproper systems to ensure compliance with the provisions of all applicable laws and thatsuch systems were adequate and operating effectively.
+The Directors hereby confirm that: a) in the preparation of the annual financialstatements for the financial year ended March 31 2020 the applicable AccountingStandards have been followed along with proper explanation relating to materialdepartures; b) the directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at March 31 2020 andof the loss of the Company for the year ended March 31 2020; c) the directors have takenproper and sufficient care for the maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting fraud and other irregularities; d) the directors haveprepared the annual accounts on a going concern basis; e) the directors have laid downinternal financial controls to be followed by the Company and that such internal financialcontrols are adequate and are operating effectively; and f) the directors have devisedproper systems to ensure compliance with the provisions of all applicable laws and thatsuch systems were adequate and operating effectively.